RCass172/recipe-delights/TESTING.md

     ![CSS validation results](static/images/TESTING/css-validator.png)

 - I used [JsHint](https://jshint.com/) to test the script.js code which returned the below warning of a missing semicolon.
-I removed the `function() {}` which did remove the warning but unfortunatley the function didn't work.
+I removed the `function() {}` which did remove the warning but unfortunately the function didn't work.
 As I had help with the code for the function from [here](https://www.w3schools.com/howto/howto_js_scroll_to_top.asp) I left it as is in order to work correctly.

     ![JS validation results](static/images/TESTING/js-validator.png)